GeoffreyBooth/node/doc/api/esm.md

 The conditions supported in Node.js are matched in the following order:

-1. `"require"` - matched when the package is imported via CommonJS `require()`.
+1. `"module"` - matched when the package is imported as an ES module.
 2. `"node"` - matched for any Node.js environment.
 Can be a CommonJS or ES module file.
 3. `"default"` - the generic fallback that will always match if no other more specific condition is matched first.
 Can be a CommonJS or ES module file.

-Using the `"require"` condition it is possible to define a package that will have a different exported value for CommonJS and ES modules, which can be a hazard in that it can result in having two separate instances of the same package in use in an application, which can cause a number of bugs.
+Using the `"module"` condition it is possible to define a package that will have a different exported value for CommonJS and ES modules, which can be a hazard in that it can result in having two separate instances of the same package in use in an application, which can cause a number of bugs.

-Other conditions such as `"browser"`, `"electron"`, `"deno"`, `"react-native"` etc. can be defined in other runtimes or tools.
+Other conditions such as `"browser"`, `"electron"`, `"deno"`, `"react-native"` etc. could be defined in other runtimes or tools.

 ## <code>import</code> Specifiers